dunp-org/docs/README.md

 ### Innovations

 - Users can login using username and password, and an ethereum account will be generated for them without them even knowing what a key is.
 Savvy users can use Metamask, or other wallet/signers in the future, but not mandatory.
-- Ethereum keys/seeds/mnemonics are not saved ever.
-They are generated and used to sign a Decentralized IDentity (DID), then that identity is stored temporarily in browser to sign further user data.
+- Ethereum keys/seeds/mnemonics are not saved...
+Ever.
+They are deterministically generated and used to sign a Decentralized IDentity (DID), then that identity is stored temporarily in browser to sign further user data.
 The user can choose to export mnemonic / keys when he so desires to improve data security.
 - All user data belongs to the user, no exceptions.
 Apps are views over user data and incentive mechanisms applied to that data.
 - All data is content addressed and id resolved by the peers, so that we can have shorter links in apps frontends.
 - User data is organized in portfolios, by content type, so same content can be available to various apps that handle that type of content.
 - Apps can run their resolvers, ipfs pin nodes and replicators, in order to improve network data availability, but not mandatory and they can never change or remove users data.
 - Apps can choose to have their user data replicated to services like web3.storage or Piñata, to keep users data backed up and improve availability.
 - dunp protocol is opensource, and provides an SDK for apps to use.
 This aims to facilitate the use of web3 technologies for all developers.
+The SDK is very developer friendly and allows integration in hours, not months.

 ## Architecture